 • If you know how many members you are likely to have, you can work out a cost per person.

 For example, let’s say facility hire is £45 a week for 2 x 1hr sessions, and you have 15 members.
 The minimum you would need to charge is £1.50 a session to cover the cost of facility hire.

 Work out any other costs and overheads, and make sure your fees cover these, plus an amount to cover any other risks - for example, you may want to charge a little more in case people don’t turn up every week or so that you can generate a surplus for any unexpected costs such as replacement of kit or a large-scale development project.

 • Many clubs now set up direct debits or standing orders to save collecting fees at every session.
 Your bank can advise you further.

 • It is also good practice - and sometimes a requirement - that members have to be members of the governing body too.
 This is normally an annual payment and the cost is set by the governing body.
 Some clubs add a membership fee of their own on top of the payment to help raise funds.

 • You will want to make fees as affordable as possible.
 But remember, the cost to members has to cover running costs, otherwise the club may slide into debt and eventually fold.
 Be open with members about how much it costs to run the club.
 They are more likely to understand that the fees are reasonable.

 Your club may want to run projects but the cost cannot be covered by membership fees alone.
 If you are looking for extra funds, think about:

-Crowdfunding is the practice of funding a project or venture by raising monetary contributions from a large number of people, today often performed via internet-mediated registries, but the concept can also be executed through mail-order subscriptions, benefit events, and other methods.
 Crowdfunding is a form of alternative finance, which has emerged outside of the traditional financial system.
+It is the practice of funding a project or venture by raising monetary contributions from a large number of people.
+This is often performed via internet-mediated registries, but the concept can also be executed through mail-order subscriptions, benefit events, and other methods.